adarsa/adarsa.github.io/_projects/Chaotic_Computing.md

   - Thesis
 ---
 <!---tags: [Chaos Theory, Digital Design, Thesis]--->
-A thesis aimed at understanding the dynamic evolution of a *single chaotic element* and use it for implementation of basic logic operations.
+A thesis aimed at understanding the dynamic evolution of a *single chaotic element* and use it for the implementation of basic logic operations.
 Implemented basic computing functions and modulo arithmetic using the chaotic elements.

 (October, 2010 – April, 2011)<br/>